bapjiws/apollo-link-log-query/README.md

----
-title: apollo-link-log-query
-description: Log GraphQL queries.
----

-This link allows to log (selected) GraphQL queries for debugging purposes.
+This link allows to log GraphQL queries for debugging purposes.

 <h2 id="installation">Installation</h2>